awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.NET.md

 To run this code example, you need the [AWS SDK for \.NET](http://aws.amazon.com/sdk-for-net/), found on the AWS site\.
 The `AWSSDK.CORE` and the `AWSSDK.RDS` packages are required\.
 To connect to a DB instance, use the \.NET database connector for the DB engine, such as MySqlConnector for MySQL or Npgsql for PostgreSQL\.

+This code connects to a MySQL DB instance\.

 Modify the values of the following variables as needed:
 + `server` – The endpoint of the DB instance that you want to access
++ `user` – The database account that you want to access
++ `password` – The password for the specified user
++ `database` – The database that you want to access
 + `port` – The port number used for connecting to your DB instance
++ `SslMode` – The SSL mode to use

+  When you use `SslMode=Required`, the SSL connection verifies the DB instance endpoint against the endpoint in the SSL certificate\.
-+ `user` – The database account that you want to access\.
++ `SslCa` – The full path to the SSL certificate for Amazon RDS

-This code connects to a MySQL DB instance\.
+  To download a certificate, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 ```
 using System;